saladtheory/saladtheory.github.io/README.md

 ### Cube Rule
 The [cuberule](http://cuberule.com/) theory is amusing, but tragically inconsistent.
 It also performs poorly against Occam's razor (it has seven rules for categorizing food into different sections).
 The choice of a cube as opposed to other geometric shapes appears to be entirely arbitrary.
 Each category both omits common foods colloquially considered to be members of it, while including many foods that colloquially are not in it.

 Cuberule food categories are extremely unstable.
 While amusing, we find it particularly objectionable that merely slicing or biting into a food changes its nature according to cuberule (a calzone is a calzone, but a calzone with a bite taken out of it is a bread bowl).
 The same applies to a burrito (calzone when fully folded, bread bowl when bitten into).
-Notably, a burrito with a significant of carbs mixed in on the interior (e.g. burritos often contain rice) would actually be categorized with toast, which is peculiar.
+Notably, a burrito with a significant quantity of carbs mixed in on the interior (e.g. burritos often contain rice) would actually be categorized as toast, which is peculiar.

 By category: